 A lawyer, Meaghan studied at the Gold Coast Campus of Griffith University.
 Meaghan is committed to helping the most vulnerable members of our community – from women escaping domestic violence to those disproportionately affected by the legal system.

-Meaghan is an active supporter of the tourism and sport industries and is looking forward to the 2018 Gold Coast Commonwealth Games.
-She knows that investing in these areas is vital to the Gold Coast economy as they provide local jobs for local people in Gaven.
+Meaghan is an active supporter of the tourism and sport industries and she knows that investing in these areas is vital to the Gold Coast economy as they provide local jobs for local people in Gaven.

 Meaghan currently serves as Minister for the Environment and the Great Barrier Reef and Minister for Science and Youth Affairs.